 With any security clearance, the federal government examines each applicant on a case-by-case basis.
-I have extracted Guideline F: Financial Considerations from the Department of Defense Guidelines for Determining Eligibility For Access to Classified Information.
-Guideline F lists several “conditions that could raise a security concern,” including:
+Guideline F of DOD’s Guidelines for Determining Eligibility For Access to Classified Information.
+The guideline lists several conditions that could raise a security concern:

-Note that bankruptcy is not listed amongst the factors for which one can be denied a security clearance.
-However, if one or more of the factors listed in Guideline F has led the debtor to the necessity to file bankruptcy, then a security clearance could be denied or revoked.
+Note that bankruptcy is not one of the factors for which one can be denied a security clearance.
+If one or more of the factors listed in Guideline F has led the debtor to the necessity to file bankruptcy, then a security clearance could be denied or revoked.
 It is often not the bankruptcy that will hurt an applicant, but the circumstances leading to bankruptcy.

-For most military members, the filing of a bankruptcy will not impact their jobs, clearance, or job trajectory, as long as they honestly disclose their situations with command.
-Bankruptcy is available to both active and reservists, and contractors to the federal government are similarly protected.
+For most military members, the filing of a bankruptcy will not impact their jobs, clearance, or job trajectory.
+Of course, you must honestly disclose your circumstances with your commanding officer.
+Bankruptcy is available to both active and reservists, as well as contractors to the federal government.
 Section 525 of the Bankruptcy Code specifically protects those who file for bankruptcy:

 …(A) governmental unit may not deny, revoke, suspend or refuse to renew a license, permit, charter, franchise, or other similar grant to, condition such a grant to, discriminate with respect to such a grant against, deny employment to, terminate the employment of, or discriminate with respect to employment against, a person that is or has been a debtor under the Bankruptcy Code… solely because such bankruptcy or debtor is or has been a debtor under the Bankruptcy Code.

 Talk to a bankruptcy attorney if you can’t pay your bills